algorithm-archivists/algorithm-archive/contents/bang-bang/bang-bang.md

 2. Setting tight min/max limits on the system output may require the controller to toggle on/off very frequently to maintain the correct output.
 This may be undesirable depending on the system being controlled (for example, excess wear and tear caused by rapidly turning a pump on and off.)

 ##### More Reading:
 Bang-bang controllers are only meant for systems controlled with binary on/off inputs.
-For systems with a continously variable input signal (for example, cruise control in a car), try [PID Control(coming soon...)](https://www.algorithm-archive.org/contents/PID/PID.html).
+For systems with a continously variable input signal (for example, cruise control in a car), try PID Control.

 ## License